 Such embedded practices can insulate leaders from primary blame, essentially providing them “plausible deniability”.
 Leaders who engage in, enable, or foster unethical acts within their organizations do not display ethical leadership.
 Instead, leaders who harness and embed unethical behavior of their followers display unethical leadership.

 Diane J. Chandler of Regent University School published an article in the International Journal of Leadership Studies, highlighting the lack of effective organizational processes and oversight.
 In reviewing the research on the subject she found:

 - The lack of effective organizational processes and accountability oversight further contributes to unethical leadership behavior.

 - The larger the organization, the more likely bureaucratic structures will challenge the communication system and influence organizational culture.

 - Effective accountability structures and processes help offset the negative effects of power and encourage moral leadership through governing and advisory boards, for example .

-In a qualitative study published for the Rutgers University Institute for Ethical Leadership by, Alex Plinio, J.M Young and L. Lavery concluded the lack of ethical leadership and poor ethical behavior is among the biggest problems modern organizations face.Consequently, the authors note that trust in leadership is waning and the situation is worsened by a weak economy.
+In a qualitative study published in the International Journal of Disclosure and Governance, for the Rutgers University Institute for Ethical Leadership by Alex Plinio, J.M Young and L. Lavery trust in leadership is waning and the situation is worsened by a weak economy.
 The authors also noted an alarming increase in misconduct by employees at all levels.
 Other conclusions:

 - The situation worsens as companies take measures to combat the economic and pandemic crises.